 The Board of Directors monitors the level of dividends paid to holders of ordinary shares.

-Employees currently hold 1.72% of ordinary shares.
+As of 31 December 2018, Employees currently hold 1.64% of ordinary shares.

 Neither the parent company nor its subsidiaries are subject to any specific requirements under external regulations.